 # create baqpaq create -p "<profile>" # prune baqpaq prune -p "<profile>" # validate baqpaq check -p "<profile>" # sync baqpaq sync -p "<profile>" # upload baqpaq upload -p "<profile>" # extract baqpaq extract -p "<profile>" -s "<snapshot>" -e "<destination>" # delete snapshots baqpaq delete -p "<profile>" -s "<snap1,snap2,..>"

-<profile> you can specify the profile name (like
+<profile> you can specify the profile name.
+For example,

-<snapshot> the snapshot name needs to be specified (like
+<snapshot> the snapshot name must be specified.
+For example,

 Short-hand commands and options can be used to save keystrokes.
 For example,

-# longer syntax (more readable) baqpaq create --profile "<profile>" # shorter syntax baqpaq c -p "<profile>"
+# longer syntax (more readable) baqpaq create --profile "<profile>" # shorter syntax (less typing) baqpaq c -p "<profile>"

 The passphrase is stored on the system and does not need to be specified on the command line.